 • Sydney West for sports and international flavours

-Each year The Sydney Morning Herald Good Food Guide reviews restaurants in Sydney and awards one, two or three chef’s hats to the best, similar to Michelin stars.
-For waterside dining, take a Sydney Seaplane for a memorable day.
-Brunch in Sydney is popular, too.
+Each year The Sydney Morning Herald’s Good Food Guide reviews restaurants in Sydney and awards one, two or three chef’s hats to the best, similar to Michelin stars.
+Among the best restaurants in the world, Sydney’s award-winning restaurants will wow your senses with their creativity and flavours.